dustsigns/lecture-demos/object_detection/viola_jones_readme.md

 ---------------------

 * `classifier_path` (local to `InitClassifier`): File path of the XML file specifying the classifier cascade to be used.
+* `line_width`: Width of the face-highlighting rectangles' lines in pixels.

 Known issues
 ------------